mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Annoyances

-There are several features or lack of features in Go that I find annoying.
+There are several features or lack of features in Go that I find somewhat annoying.
 These include:

+- tabs

-- The `gofmt` tool uses tabs for indentation.
+  The `gofmt` code formatting tool uses tabs for indentation.
-  This makes it difficult to print code will reasonable indentation because printers use eight spaces for tabs.
+  This makes it difficult to print code with reasonable indentation because printers use eight spaces for tabs.

-- Go does not support single line `if` statements.
+- no single-line `if` statements

   Simple statements like `if temperature > 100 return` must be written in a way that takes up three lines.